canonical/charmed-kubeflow-chisme/src/charmed_kubeflow_chisme/testing/README.md

 ## `assert_logging`

 Helper function to test logging is defined in relation data bag.
 As the 'endpoint' key is defined in the grafana-agent-k8s data bag, this function is using provides side of relation to get such data.
+This means that the related app (grafana-agent-k8s) is used to get relation unit data.

 Example usage:
 ```python